Westminster Kennel Club Dog Show: Television

 CBS Sports covered the event from the late 1960s to the 1980s as part of its CBS Sports Spectacular anthology series.

 From 1984 until 2003, Universal's USA Network broadcast the Westminster Kennel Club Dog Show.
 Following Universal's acquisition by General Electric in 2003 to form NBC Universal, the coverage (as with all other sporting events carried by the channel) became a presentation of NBC Sports, but the broadcast continued to air on USA Network.
 From 2006 through 2016, the Monday coverage was aired on sister channel CNBC due to conflicts with WWE Raw on USA.
 During USA's coverage from 1990 to 2016, David Frei co-hosted the event with partners, Al Trautwig (1990–1991, 1993), Bud Collins (1992), Joe Garagiola (1994–2002), Mark McEwen (2003–2004), Lester Holt (2005, 2007–2008), Debbye Turner (2006), Mary Carillo (2009, 2011–2016), and Tamron Hall (2010).
 Frei provided the commentary of the 140th event for his final time.

 On July 28, 2015, Fox Sports announced that it had acquired rights to the event under a 10-year deal beginning in 2017.
 For the first three years, the coverage was split between FS1 and then-sister channel Nat Geo Wild.
 For 2017, daytime breed judging was hosted by Justin Kutcher, Paula Nykiel and Jason Hoke and primetime coverage was hosted by Chris Myers and Gail Miller Bisher.
 In 2018, daytime breed judging was hosted by Kutcher, Kimberly Meredith, and Don Sturz, while Hoke joined the evening booth of Myers and Bisher.
 In 2019, Sturz and Hoke swapped places, with Sturz moving to the evening booth while Hoke joined the daytime booth.

 After the sale of the National Geographic channels to Disney as part of its acquisition of 21st Century Fox (which excluded the Fox broadcast network, news, and national sports properties, which were retained by a new entity known as Fox Corporation), FS2 replaced Nat Geo Wild as the secondary broadcaster of the event in 2020.
 John Strong replaced Kutcher as host for daytime breed judging and Fox hosts were Myers, Bisher, and Sturz.
 For 2021, the agility competition and the final night of judging aired on Fox for the first time.
 For 2022, Sturz was named Judge for Best in Show, and Hoke will return to the main booth.

 The 2024 broadcast team consisted of 2016 champion handler Valerie Nunes Atkinson alongside Hoke and Myers, with Jenny Taft and Jamie Little as reporters.
 Daytime judging coverage is by Strong, Meredith, Johan Becerra-Hernandez, and Alison Williams.

+On May 13, 2026, it was announced that the event starting in 2027 will be streamed on Netflix, marking the first time it will not be on broadcast or cable television.